Data Authenticity, Consent, & Provenance for AI are all broken: what will it take to fix them?: The Legal Dimension of Data Provenance

 \subsection{AI Regulation}

 Both the EU AI Act and President Biden's recent Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence directly and indirectly highlight the need for transparency for AI systems.
 Both texts require clear communication of the limitations of AI systems to consumers.
 The AI Act requires the disclosure of relevant information about training, validation, and testing datasets for high-risk AI systems and a summary of copyright protected training data used in foundation models.
 The technical specifications in the Act include specific data provenance information such as how the data was obtained, labeled, and processed.
 Meanwhile, the Executive Order encourages regulatory agencies to emphasize transparency requirements for AI models to protect consumers.
+We note that privacy regulations like the EU's GDPR are generally less relevant in the context of finetuning data which does not generally fall under the definition of personal data per Art.
+4(1) of GDPR.